Global Change Biology

 4. Submit your manuscript electronically through the Global Change Biology ScholarOne Manuscripts site.
 Enter the Author Center and click 'Click here to submit a new manuscript'.
 The instructions at the top of the screens will guide you through the submission process.

 Manuscripts may be submitted for review in the following file formats: Microsoft Word or Corel WordPerfect, Rich Text Format or Post Script (NOT a pdf).

 All pages should be numbered consecutively, starting with 1 for the title page and including those containing acknowledgements, references, tables and figure legends.
 Manuscripts must be page size letter (8.5 x 11 inch) or A4 (210 x 297 mm) with margins of at least 2.5 cm.
-Lines must be double-spaced and text must be in Times New Roman font, 12 point.
+Lines must be numbered and double-spaced, and text must be in Times New Roman font, 12 point.
 English spelling should conform to The Concise Oxford Dictionary of Current English.
 Both American and British English are acceptable, but must be consistent.
 Do not include section numbers or suggestions for the placement of tables and figures in the text.
 For review purposes, figures and tables should be embedded within the main text of the manuscript and placed in the appropriate section.

 Primary Research Articles should be arranged as follows, with each section beginning on a separate page.
 Manuscripts in other categories should be modified appropriately.

 1. Title page